wp-statistics/wp-statistics/readme.txt

 * Release Date: TBD
 * Added: New admin notices for if the database requires updates.
 * Added: Page/post id field to pagestats shortcode.
+* Added: Ask.com to search engine list, disabled by default.
 * Fixed: Display of the dashboard referrers widget.
 * Fixed: incorrect table name when dropping the old 'AString' field.
 * Fixed: Error message if the global $wp_roles hadn't been set when we accessed it.